woodystock/learner-materials-react-props-and-state/activities/activity-7.md

 </pre>
 </details>

+Booya!

 Can you update `Header.js` to use destructuring in this way too?

-# Step 2 - console errors
+# Step 2 - Console Errors

 You may have noticed when checking the console.logs() in your browser window, a little error message sneak in.